filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-backing-services.md

 In this guide, we tested the application that depends on external backing services like databases or cloud provider services.
 We tested the application with production-like dependencies to build confidence that it will work the same way in production.
-By treating backing services as attachable resources, we replaced a dependency on the AWS cloud with LocalStack Testcontainer for testing.
+By treating backing services as attachable resources, we replaced a dependency on the AWS cloud with the LocalStack container for testing.
 Also, we run the test suite locally, giving us faster feedback about the changes and improving the development experience, contrary to the tests running only in a deployment pipeline or dedicated test environment.
 All we need for running tests locally with Testcontainers is a container runtime.
 Finally, we made the tests robust by testing only the application's public API rather than internal implementation details.

-The next section explores testing an application that depends on another local or third-party application.
+The following section explores testing an application that depends on another local or third-party application.

 ## Resources